 At the hearing, the petitioner has the burden of proving by clear and convincing evidence that a guardianship is needed.
 The Court Evaluator submits a written report and recommendation that is entered into evidence.
 Ultimately, after hearing all of the evidence, the Court will make a finding with respect to the guardianship and if necessary, appoint a guardian.
 The Court must closely tailor the guardian’s powers to be least restrictive, granting only those powers absolutely necessary to meet the AIP’s needs while affording the AIP the greatest amount of independence.

-What Happens After Guardian is Appointed
+What Happens After the Guardian is Appointed?

 If appointed, the Guardian will be required to undergo a Court-approved training program, background check and potentially be bonded.
 In addition, the guardian will be required to maintain financial records and file an initial accounting within 90 days of the appointment, as well as annually.
 Failure to keep sufficient records or report to the Court may result in the Guardian being removed.
 Usually, the guardianship will be maintained indefinitely and only terminate upon the death of the AIP; however, if the AIP improves, a termination proceeding may be commenced to terminate the guardianship earlier.

-How to Avoid a Guardianship
+How to Avoid a Guardianship in New York State

 In order to avoid being the subject of a guardianship, it is advisable to take the necessary steps to execute a complete estate plan – including a comprehensive Health Care Proxy and Durable Power of Attorney.
 With appropriate estate planning documents in place, a guardianship proceeding can usually be avoided.
 Learn more about guardianships with Burner Law Group.